NFPA 99 Medical Gas for Healthcare Facilities [Changes You Need to Know Today]

 Yes!
 Give me my PDF

-determining which edition of the NFPA code applies to your facility can be a
+Understanding NFPA codes can leave facility managers scratching their heads.
+Requirements are not always black and white.
+Determining which edition of the NFPA code applies to your facility can be frustrating.

 Moreover, once the correct interpretation of the code has been established, there is still the question of its application to your individual scenario.
 Risk assessments must be performed to determine the correct category and level of care provided and the corresponding application.